The Differences Between APR, APY, and Interest Rates

 At-A-Glance

-If you’re wading into the waters of borrowing or investing for the first time you may be drowning in unfamiliar terms such as nominal interest, DPRs, APRs, APYs, EARs, and AERs.
+If you’re wading into the waters of borrowing or investing for the first time, you may be hearing unfamiliar terms, such as nominal interest, DPRs, APRs, APYs, EARs, and AERs.
 Consider the following overview of important differences between interest rates, APR, and APY your life preserver in this alphabet soup.

 APR vs APY vs Interest Rate: The Cheat Sheet

-Perhaps the most practical things to know about annual percentages rates (APRs) and annual percentage yields (APYs) are that:
+Perhaps the most practical things to know about annual percentages rates (APRs) and annual percentage yields (APYs) are the following:

-• APRs are used primarily as a borrower’s lens to view the real cost of a loan or other debt.
+- APRs are used primarily by borrowers to view the real cost of a loan or other debt.

-• APYs are used primarily as an investor’s lens to view the actual yield of an investment.
+- APYs are used primarily by investors to view the actual yield of an investment.

-That difference in purpose of APRs vs APYs leads to their other main differences:
+That difference in the purpose of APRs vs APYs leads to their other main differences:

-• APRs incorporate a loan’s interest rate charge, fees and any other “fine print” costs and express it all as an annual percentage of the loan’s principal—the amount you borrowed.
-You can see those ancillary costs captured in the APR formula below.
+- APRs incorporate a loan’s interest rate charge, fees and any other “fine print” costs and express it all as an annual percentage of the loan’s principal—the amount you borrowed.1 You can see those ancillary costs captured in the APR formula below.2

-• APYs show the impact on your investment of compounding interest—in other words, your investment’s true yield.
-The APY formula is a variation on the compound interest formula.
+- APYs show the impact on your investment of compounding interest—in other words, your investment’s true yield.3

-But if you’re brand new to borrowing or investing, there’s more you need to know in order to use the APR vs APY vs interest rate differences outlined above in the real world.
+But if you’re brand new to borrowing or investing, there’s more you need to know to manage the APR vs APY vs interest rate differences outlined above in the real world.

 Back to Basics: What is an Interest Rate?